AlbertoKarakoutev/genetic-algorithm/README.md

   A creature object is created with a set of genes (a _float[]_ with a set length and value ranges: **[0; 1]**) which are selected randomly.
 The genes are interpreted and assigned to it's "qualities".
   The creature is created at a fixed point and with acceleration and velocity vectors of 0.
 * ### Generation > 0
   A creature object is created with a set of genes.
-The genes are directly copied from it's parent creature.
+The genes are randomly selected from it's parent creatures.
 They are then mutated by a specified amount.
 After that, they are interpreted and assigned as well.

 ## Creature Display
   ```java